pbatard/xtreamerdev/trunk/rtdsr/README.txt

 rtdsr: Serial Recovery utility for Realtek RTD1283/Mars SoCs

 This program is meant to be used in the Serial Recovery console from the Realtek RTD1283 SoC BootROM ("s/d/g/c>").
-It aims at providing the following features:
+It provides the following features:
  - memory hexdump
  - memory block transfer, using Ymodem
  - flash read/write to/from memory

+NOTE: Flash R/W operations are only supported for single chip flash

 To compile the utility see the INSTALL.txt file